DRS-DevTeam-Batch1/drs-app/model selection/model_researched.md

 ### Cons:
 - More complex to implement than just using LSTM alone.
 - Needs tuning of physics-related variables like drag, bounce angle, and spin.

+## Some additional models

+## 8. Multivariate Linear Regression (MLR)

+MLR fits a linear equation between multiple input features (e.g., time, x, y, z positions) and the target output.

+**Pros:**
+- Very simple and interpretable
+-  fast to train and test
+- Works decently when ball motion is fairly linear

+**Cons:**
+- Cannot model non-linear behaviors like bounce or swing

+## 9. Polynomial Regression

+This extends linear regression by introducing polynomial terms to better fit curved data patterns.

+**Pros:**
+- Can capture simple non-linear motion
+- Easy to implement

+**Cons:**
+- Risk of overfitting with high-degree polynomials espescially since our dataset might not be large

+## 10. Convolutional Neural Networks (CNNs)

+ 1D CNNs to learn local patterns in the ball's motion trajectory.

+**Pros:**
+- Captures local variations (e.g., bounce, dip)
+- Efficient training and inference
+- Less likely to overfit than fully connected networks

+**Cons:**
+- Not good at learning long-term dependencies

+## 11. Gaussian Process Regression (GPR)

+GPR is a non-parametric regression method that provides uncertainty estimates along with predictions.

+**Pros:**
+- Works well with small datasets
+- Provides smooth and continuous predictions
+- Includes uncertainty quantification

+**Cons:**
+- Not scalable to large datasets (but might work in our case)
+- Computationally expensive (but other models with high accuracy are same)

+ ## Final Shortlisted Models

+We shortlist a few models based on prediction quality, physics accuracy, implementation difficulty, and data availability.

+### 1. Hybrid LSTM + Physics Model

+This approach combines LSTM-based sequence learning with physics-based equations (gravity, drag, bounce, spin).

+**Why:**
+- Captures time and real-world behavior
+- Can handle moderate-sized datasets effectively
+- Produces physically plausible bounce and spin

+### 2. Kalman Filter

+A probabilistic model that updates its predictions using noise models and physics equations.

+**Why:**
+- Fast and lightweight
+- Very effective on smooth and noisy data (real world scenario like our case)
+- No training required, can work in real-time

+### 3. Physics-Informed Neural Networks (PINNs)

+PINNs combine machine learning with physical laws during training to enforce physically consistent outputs.

+**Why we selected it:**
+- Ensures predictions follow known physical laws
+- Produce more realistic results
+- Performs with limited data

+  ### Note:
+  Due to our limited data availablity (coordinates) and optional timestamps, we might have to consider stepping back from above advanced models and instead use Polynomial or Gaussian Regression.
+It will depend as we make progress in this project.